christianversloot/ts-express-pg-boilerplate/README.md

 * It was created in `TypeScript` instead of `ES6` to benefit from type checking built into TS.
 Code is transpiled into JavaScript and then run in a NodeJS process.
 * It nevertheless harnesses the power of `ExpressJS` for managing your REST API.
 Adding socket based connections with the `socket.io/Express` integration is easy.
-* It utilizes a `controller` based structure which is integrated with routes through a `route handler` which uniformly provides error handling and JWT based authentication.
+* It utilizes a `controller` based structure that is integrated with routes through a `route handler` which uniformly provides error handling and JWT based authentication.
 Models are not natively provided, but can be added easily.
 * It expects you to use a `PostgreSQL` database out-of-the-box, but replacing it with e.g. MySQL is easy.

 ## Dependencies